LycusFelicius/personal-diary/README.md

 ## note
 - default login username is ```lycusfelicius``` with password ```root```
-- register new user by open ```https://yourdomain.com/personal-diary/register.php``` after logging in
+- register new user by open ```https://yourdomain.com/personal-diary/register.php``` manually after logging in

 ## future ideas
 - [ ] create text editor for diary entry (i will likely use ckeditor for the future release)